andybest/common-lisp/README.md

 ## Overview

 This simple utility will pack images into a larger spritesheet, suitable for game development.
-It uses the 'maxrects' algorithm as described here: http://clb.demon.fi/files/RectangleBinPack.pdf
+It uses the 'maxrects' algorithm as described [here](http://clb.demon.fi/files/RectangleBinPack.pdf).

 ## Install